asteinmetz54/achagam_arsteinm_lab6/readme.txt

 …

 Known Issues:
--Program was tested using FireFox, and only works in that browser -difficult to test extra credit part one as function is reliant on API updating temp, feels like temp, and humidity to different values for comparison added a couple screenshots from testing
+-difficult to test extra credit part one, as function is reliant on API updating temp, feels like temp, and humidity to different values for comparison added a couple screenshots from testing